Randy Orton: In ring style

+Fashion and appearance

+Throughout his career Orton’s in ring gear has mostly stayed the same, usually consisting of a typical pair of wrestling trunks, knee pads and wrist bands.
+During his entrances he often wears a sleeveless jacket with his signature viper logo on the back.
+He has kept his hair length relatively short throughout his tenure however during his run in 2009 he made the decision to shave his head bald, to give himself a more menacing look.
+Other big part of Orton’s look are his tattoos which he has multiple of, he got his first major tattoo during his OVW days which was his iconic tribal barbed wire piece on his back.
+Later on he got sleeve tattoos on both of his arms that he debuted in 2008, which consists of skeletons, a bible quote and references to his family.
+He also has one additional matching tattoo on his stomach which his wife also has.

 Acting career

-A former Marine, Orton was set to star in the action film The Marine 2 (2009), but was replaced by Ted DiBiase after injuring his collarbone.
+A former Marine, Orton was set to star in the action film The Marine 2 (2009), but was replaced by Ted DiBiase Jr. after injuring his collarbone.
 He had a supporting role as the father of a school bully in the comedy-drama film That's What I Am (2011).
 He signed on to star in the action film The Marine 3: Homefront (2013), but was replaced by The Miz due to his checkered military career.
 He later starred in the action films 12 Rounds 2: Reloaded (2013) and The Condemned 2 (2015).
 He had a guest role as James Richards, a former Navy SEAL and leader of a militia group, in a December 2016 episode of the USA action series Shooter.
-He also had supporting roles in the comedy-drama film Changeland (2019) and the romantic comedy film Long Shot (2019).
+He also had a supporting role in the comedy-drama film Changeland (2019).

 Other media

 In 2004, Orton appeared on the talk show Jimmy Kimmel Live! to promote Taboo Tuesday.
 In March 2007, he appeared alongside Edge, John Cena and Bobby Lashley on the game show Deal or No Deal.
 He was the cover athlete for the video game WWE '12.

 In October 2014, he became a popular figure on Vine and the internet, when a trend began of clips of a superimposed Orton performing his signature RKO move on internet "fail" victims.

+In 2024 rapper Eladio Carrión made a song titled “RKO” in reference to Orton’s signature move, Orton made a cameo in the song’s official music video.